bigfoott/ImmersiveMode/README.md

 ## Setup

-Add the .dll to the Plugins folder of your game and launch the game.
+Drag all included folders into your game directory and launch the game.
 Default settings will be created in `UserData/modprefs.ini`.

 ## Configuration